 We've been running Nozawa Peaks since 2017.
-Set just outside the village centre, it works particularly well if you're here to ski — the lifts are four minutes away on foot, with restaurants and hot spring baths a short walk in the other direction.
+Set just outside the village centre, it works particularly well if you're here to ski — the lifts are four minutes away on foot, with restaurants and hot spring baths a short walk.
 It's the kind of place our guests come back to year after year.

 WHAT TO EXPECT